Sports News | Yemen Rebels Strike Oil Depot in Saudi City Hosting F1 Race | LatestLY

-Dubai, Mar 25 (AP) Yemen's Houthi rebels attacked an oil depot Friday in the Saudi city of Jiddah ahead of a Formula One race there, their highest-profile assault yet that threatened to disrupt the upcoming grand prix.
+Jiddah, Mar 25 (AP) Yemen's Houthi rebels attacked an oil depot on Friday in the Saudi city of Jiddah ahead of a Formula One race in the kingdom.
+It was the rebels' highest-profile assault yet, though Saudi authorities pledged the upcoming grand prix would go on as scheduled.

-The attack targeted the same fuel depot that the Houthis had attacked in recent days, the North Jiddah Bulk Plant sits just southeast of the city's international airport, a crucial hub for Muslim pilgrims heading to Mecca.
-Videos of the blaze corresponded to known geographic features around the plant.
+The attack targeted the same fuel depot that the Houthis had attacked in recent days, the North Jiddah Bulk Plant that sits just southeast of the city's international airport and is a crucial hub for Muslim pilgrims heading to Mecca.
+No injuries were reported in the attack.

 The Saudi Arabian Oil Co, known as Saudi Aramco, did not immediately respond to a request for comment.
-Saudi state TV only acknowledged a “hostile operation” targeting the depot, without elaborating.
+Saudi authorities acknowledged a “hostile operation” by the Houthis targeting the depot with a missile.

-The attacks came as Saudi Arabia still leads a coalition battling the Iran-backed Houthis, who seized Yemen's capital of Sanaa in September 2014.
-The kingdom, which entered the war in Yemen in 2015, has been internationally criticized for its airstrikes killing that have killed scores of civilians — something the Houthis point to as they launch drones, missiles and mortars into the kingdom.
+In Yemen, Saudi Arabia leads a coalition battling the Iran-backed Houthis, who seized Yemen's capital of Sanaa in September 2014.
+The kingdom, which entered the war in 2015, has been internationally criticized for its airstrikes killing that have killed scores of civilians - something the Houthis point to as they launch drones, missiles and mortars into the kingdom.

 An Associated Press photojournalist covering practice laps at the F1 track in Jiddah saw the smoke rising in the distance to the east, just after 5:40 pm.
 As the flames rose, the tops of the tanks of the bulk plant were clearly visible some 11.5 km (7 miles) away.